 I sauntered into class, this time with a smile on my face, admiring the walls lined with artwork from multiple students, some of which belonged to me.
 I brightened upon getting a glimpse of the lesson plan projected onto the white board, excitement rising within me as I noticed “painting” written into the context.

-nothing fake about art.
-It's all real.
+There is nothing fake about art.
+It’s all real.

 Every inch.
 Every color, every face, every movement.

 Whenever I paint, I feel like it opens up a whole new world.
 Perhaps it does.

 I waved a slow wave to Ms. Marnette and the woman immediately grinned, “Hello, Evelyn!”
 She leaped up from her seat at her desk, her small red dress tumbling down around her joyfully, “Please grab your paints and head on over to your easel.”

 I nodded in confirmation and headed for the other side of the room, tossing my things onto a nearby, plastic chair.

 Ms. Marnette always had a blissful smile on her face, as if her whole life has been shear happiness.
 It was quite inspiring.

 I grabbed one thin paintbrush and then a thick one from a small translucent, rose colored box near layers of valuable art supplies.
 I like variety with my painting.
 Who doesn’t?